suriyun-production/mmorpg-kit-docs/docs/pages/034-how-to-integrate-google-play-login.md

 If you're going to use my codes, you must setup PHP web-server

-Then create web folder which you're going to use as OAuth callback page, for this example I'm going to create `oauth2callback` foloder.
+Then create a web folder which you're going to use as OAuth callback page, for this example I'm going to create `oauth2callback` folder.

 Then setup client library follow installation instruction from this [link](https://github.com/googleapis/google-api-php-client)